wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 = More Questions? =

-A dedicated section for Wordpress Plugins is available here: [Wordpress Plugins Support](http://deconf.com/ask/)
+A dedicated section for WordPress Plugins is available here: [Wordpress Plugins Support](https://deconf.com/ask/)

 == Screenshots ==